Health in Lebanon: Refugees

-Mental Health
+Mental health

 Lebanon, a society of people generally wrought by war and loss, is currently plagued with mental health issues where a staggering 17% of citizens suffer from some form of non-war related mental illness.
 Having only three dedicated psychiatric facilities, but frequent access to psychiatrists and therapy, means that Lebanese has somewhat lacking access to psychiatric treatment by Western standards, but still better access than the rest of the Middle East and the Levant.
 Cultural stigma, however, often prevents sufferers from receiving the proper care they require and more often than not ends badly.

-A horrendously troubling statistic by the WHO indicates that 49% of Lebanese are afflicted with some form of war-related trauma.
+The WHO indicated that 49% of Lebanese are afflicted with some form of war-related trauma.
 This often includes former combatants, as well as many victims of the combat, suffering from PTSD.
 Furthermore, many victims of rape are subject to fear of stigma and do not report their victimization, thus preventing them proper medical and psychiatric treatment, and more importantly, justice.